Small Account Strategy (Backtest)

 What is the best leverage for small accounts?

 The best leverage is always zero leverage.
 It is in your interest to not use any leverage unless you know what you are doing.
 While leverage can increase your potential profits, it can also magnify losses.
 If you must use leverage, don’t go beyond 2x.
+However, you ned to backtest to get an idea of much leverage you can use.

 What type of trade is used for small accounts?